-TRAFFIC SAFETY AND ROAD CONDITIONS: Driving in Egypt is extremely hazardous.
+Road Conditions and Safety Driving in Egypt is extremely hazardous.
 Egypt has one of the highest occurrences of road fatalities per mile driven in the world.
 Intercity roads are generally in good condition, but unmarked surfaces, stray animals, sandstorms and fog, and disabled vehicles without lights or reflectors are among the many hazards present on highways, especially after dark.

 Driving Cairo’s busy maze of streets can be an extreme challenge to foreigners, especially those used to a culture of structured rules and regulations.
 Even residents of Cairo must use extreme care and situational awareness to navigate the capital’s hectic streets.
 Impatient drivers typically ignore traffic rules, which police seldom enforce.
 Most traffic lights in Cairo do not function; instead, police officers, using finger and hand movements to direct traffic, normally staff the main intersections.

-Visitors thinking about driving in Cairo should carefully consider other options, such as a taxi or hired driver.
+Visitors thinking about driving in Egypt should carefully consider other options, such as a taxi or hired driver.
 If visitors decide to drive, it is essential that they take the utmost precautions and drive defensively.
 Drivers should be prepared for: unlit vehicles at night; few if any road markings; vehicles traveling at high rates of speed; vehicles traveling the wrong way on one-way streets, divided highways, and connecting ramps; pedestrians dodging in and out of traffic; and a variety of domesticated animals wandering the roadways.
 Motorists should be especially cautious during the rare winter rains, which can cause extremely slippery road surfaces and localized flooding; Egyptian drivers are not familiar with driving in wet conditions, making such periods particularly hazardous.

-Public buses and microbuses are not safe, and U.S. Embassy personnel are prohibited from using them.
-Embassy personnel are also prohibited from traveling on Cairo’s metro system.
-Because of deteriorating infrastructure and a poor safety record, as well as the occasional blocking of the railways resulting from labor disputes or anger over train accidents, Embassy personnel are prohibited from traveling by train.
+Public Transportation: Public buses and microbuses are not safe, and Mission personnel are prohibited from using them.
+Mission personnel are also prohibited from traveling on Cairo’s metro system.
+Trains are a particularly unsafe means of transportation, with regular accidents that sometimes involve mass casualties and Embassy personnel are prohibited from traveling by train.

 Please refer to our Road Safety page for more information.